 This is part 3 of the tale.
 Don’t forget to read Part 1 and Part 2 Holtz Hollow’s city hall isn’t all that different from any other small-town courthouse.
 Like someone took a look at

 Holtz Hollow’s city hall isn’t all that different from any other small-town courthouse.
-Like someone took a look at some of the ancient structures of Greece and Rome and decided that it would be a good idea to make them smaller and unitarian.
+Like someone took a look at some of the ancient structures of Greece and Rome and decided that it would be a good idea to make them smaller and utilitarian.
 A stone staircase leads up to the building with two columns and an arching doorway.

 The way my mamaw used to tell me, city hall used to be one of the more glamorous buildings back in the early days of the hollow.
 That changed after the mining and lumber industries moved in, only for it to be true again after they picked the mountains clean and left the town to rot.
 Since the Old Folk started coming over, business and homes have risen up again, leaving city hall as the oldest building in town, but not the fanciest.
 The mayor wanted it that way.